-What role does our immune response play in AMD?Posted: Tuesday 11 January 2022 at 10:44
+What role does our immune response play in AMD?Posted: Tuesday 11 January 2022

 The Macular Society’s monthly webinars are returning for 2022, with the first event looking into new research exploring how our immune response can lead to macular disease.